bartbutenaers/node-red-file-retention-manager/README.md

 # @bartbutenaers/node-red-cleanup-filesystem
 A Node-RED node to cleanup files and folders in the filesystem

+Note that this node has ***not*** been tested for large amounts of files and folders, since I don't need it for that purpose.
+I assume it will be to slow for those cases.

 ## Installation

 Since this node is in an experimental phase, it is ***not*** available on NPM yet.
 So not available in the palette!